neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### Which previously learned concepts will be utilized in this session?

-- You will use git and GitHub for your project.
+- You will use Git and GitHub for your project.
 - You will use a workflow that is based on best practices and done in the same way in many
   companies: You will use branches and pull request - and get reviews from coaches or other students.